 - Let it dry.

-Here’s how to remove dirt and mud stains off of felt, fur, and suede fabrics:
+Here’s how to remove mud stains from felt, fur, and suede fabrics:

 - Let the mud stain dry completely.